- Levels Taught:

 I have studied with Wanchi Huang at James Madison University for six years.
 At JMU, I earned a Bachelor of Music and a Master of Music, both in violin performance.
-I am currently working on a doctoral degree at Catholic University of America, studying with Jody Gatwood.
+I received my D.M.A. at Catholic University of America, studying with Jody Gatwood.
 When I was a student at JMU, I taught several students privately.
 The students ranged from retirees to JMU faculty and students to adolescents.
 I am now teaching at Baltimore Talent Education Center, where I teach violin in small groups and individual lessons.
 The students at BTEC range from pre- kindergarden through high school.
 I also have festival experience.
 I have been a student at Brevard Music Center, Heifetz International Music Institute, BayView Music Festival, and I was a Teaching Fellow at Interlochen Arts Camp.
 Through my experiences both as a student and as a teacher, I understand that every student is a little bit different.
 Every student has different strengths and weaknesses.
 Every student has a different learning style.
 Every student has a different way of understanding things, a different way of processing information, and a different personality all together.
 It will be my job as a teacher to get to know each student individually and use my teaching methods to teach the student how to play the violin and help him or her to reach his or her goals.

 *** Lesson Details ***